Please see all our current volunteering vacancies below

 Interviews will be conducted remotely via a teams’ meeting and will be of an informal, get to know you nature.
 Should you wish to be interviewed via another method, please make this known to us and we are happy to accommodate your needs where possible.
 We will always provide an outcome after your interview.

-Recruitment/Disclosure & Barring Checks
+Recruitment/Disclosure and Barring Checks

 Due to the safeguarding nature of our work, the successful candidate/volunteer may need to complete a disclosure and barring check (DBS) prior to starting with us.
 A criminal record will not automatically mean withdrawal of an offer, however, to safeguard our staff, volunteers and clients, further discussion or investigation may be required so that an informed decision can be made as to your suitability to work with vulnerable people to ensure that we are not putting service users at risk.
 For Volunteers there are occasions when a DBS will not be required, however a risk assessment will be conducted, and the form completed and placed within the Volunteer’s electronic file.